Advertiser Disclosure

 United Airlines Boeing 737-900 landing in Chicago (ORD).
 Image Credit: Ehsan Haque

-Further, many United credit cards earn bonus miles on common everyday purchases like dining and gas.
+Furthermore, many United credit cards earn bonus miles on common everyday purchases, such as dining and gas.
 You can also transfer Chase Ultimate Rewards and Bilt Rewards points to United MileagePlus at a 1:1 transfer ratio.
-You can transfer these points to other airlines and hotel loyalty programs as well, giving you significantly more flexibility than earning United miles outright.
+You can also transfer these points to other airlines and hotel loyalty programs, providing significantly more flexibility than earning United miles directly.

 That said, if you’re unable to be approved for a rewards-earning credit card, an airline debit card might be worth considering.
 This way, you can earn something in return for your everyday expenses until you’re eligible for a credit card.